Sample Complexity of Composite Quantum Hypothesis Testing: Main Results: Sample Complexity Bounds

 Comparing \Cref{lemma:fidelity_for_finite} and \Cref{lemma:fidelity_for_infinite}, we note that the latter yields a tighter bound whenever $\sqrt{\vert\mathcal D_1\vert\,\vert\mathcal D_2\vert} > \max_{i=1,2}\dim_{\mathbb R}(\mathcal D_{i,n})+1 $.
 However, \Cref{lemma:fidelity_for_infinite} shows that the multiplicative factor $\dim_{\mathbb R}(\mathcal D_{i,n})+1$ scales as $\poly(n)$.
 Consequently, the following upper bound on the probability of error obtained by combining the above lemma with \eqref{eq:fidelity upper bound},

-is not necessarily monotonically decreasing in $n$, contradicting \Cref{lemma:error probability is non-increasing in n}.
-To derive analytical sample complexity in the infinite cardinality setting, we restrict uncertainty sets to satisfy the max-fidelity constraint $F_{\max} \leq \frac{2}{d^2+1}$, which ensures that the upper bound in \eqref{eq:ub_infinite_error} decreases monotonically with $n$ (see Appendix~\ref{sec:f_constraint} for the proof).
-The following theorem presents an upper bound on the sample complexity for qubit uncertainty sets (i.e., $d=2$) satisfying the max-fidelity constraint. \begin{theorem} Let $\mathcal D_{1}, \mathcal{D}_2$ be compact sets of qubit states (i.e., $d=2$) of infinite cardinality satisfying $F_{\max}\leq \frac{2}{5}$.
+is not necessarily monotonically decreasing in $n$, and therefore does not capture the behaviour predicted by \Cref{lemma:error probability is non-increasing in n}.
+Hence, to derive analytical sample complexity in the infinite cardinality setting, we restrict the uncertainty sets to satisfy a max-fidelity constraint $F_{\max} \leq c$, for some constant $c\in(0,1)$.
+This ensures that the polynomial prefactor admits a uniform upper bound over $n$, yielding exponential decay of the error probability.
+The following theorem then presents an upper bound on the sample complexity. \begin{theorem} Let $\mathcal D_{1}, \mathcal{D}_2$ be compact sets of quantum states, possibly of infinite cardinality, satisfying $F_{\max}\leq c$ for some $c\in(0,1)$.
 For $p,\delta \in (0,1)$, we have